fredgibbs/fredgibbs.github.io/courses/etc/exec-summary-writing-guide.md

  - **Be specific.** Something like, "Railroads were important to Chicago's development" tells me little more than you have a pulse.
 Don't waste our time, please.
  - **Provide specific citations.** This forces you to double check your own memory and interpretation of the readings, and helps you avoid making false claims.
 In your references to the readings, use page numbers.
  - **Paraphase.** Avoid full quotations (short phrases are fine), since you want use all the space for your own thinking.
  - **Be selective.** You can’t fit everything worth saying into your essay.
 Choose carefully what you think is most important!
-That's part of what you're being graded on.
+You're being graded on your ability to separate the wheat from the chaff.
  - **Revise, revise, revise.** Once you have a complete draft of everything you want to say, you are about 50% done.
 Set it aside (and budget time for this!), then come back and economize your prose.
 Remove simple sentences that force you to be unnecessarily verbose.

  1 (initial idea): There was a cat.
 The cat was black and it chased a mouse, which was eating cheese.